kxgames/seacow_spreadsheet_prototype/README.md

 -----
 Calculate a new industry interaction graph:

 1. Fill in the "Industries" spreadsheet with as many industries as you'd like.
+   Enter values for Industry (A), Price (B), and Implicit Supply/Demand (I/J).
+   Pull down the formulas for the remaining columns (C-H).

 2. `./make_industry_interactions.py`